Are there any discounts available for UVM affiliates?

 Why should I attend this program over others?

-This is a unique 3-day, on-campus workshop that applies John Dewey’s philosophy into our kitchen lab, as a way to emphasize experiential education, as an important pedagogical approach for teaching any subject.
+This is a unique 4-week, online program that applies John Dewey’s philosophy into our kitchen lab, as a way to emphasize experiential education, as an important pedagogical approach for teaching any subject.

 Will I receive a 1098-T for this program?